fluxninja/aperture/docs/content/reference/policies/spec.md

 <dd>

 (string, default: `"0.49s"`) Max Timeout is the value with which the flow timeout is capped.
-When auto_tokens feature isn't enabled, this value is used as the timeout for the flow, otherwise it is used as a cap for the timeout.
+When auto_tokens feature is not enabled, this value is used as the timeout for the flow, otherwise it is used as a cap for the timeout.

 :::caution